Eric Maryniak - Hi there!

 From September 2002 to May 2007, I worked as a Unix and Linux (Red Hat) system administrator and Oracle DBA at the Vrije Universiteit Amsterdam.

-From May 2007 to July 2011, I worked at the Royal Netherlands Meteorological Institute (KNMI) as a Unix and Linux system administrator of an HPC (High-Performance Cluster).
-Furthermore, I managed various storage systems: SAN/NAS, backup and mass storage (tape silo).
+From May 2007 to July 2011, I worked at the Royal Netherlands Meteorological Institute (KNMI) as a Unix and Linux system administrator of an HPCC (HPC cluster) used for HPC - High-performance computing.
+Furthermore, I managed various storage systems: SAN/ NAS, backup and mass storage (tape silo).
 Finally, I also performed internal ISO 9001 audits there.

 August 2008, the 8th (yes, that's 2008-08-08), I married: